KebabRonin/shoreline/readme.md

 	Plus, since an inactive robot can't break down, this means at most one 'useless' fix per robot.

 	Note: I made this decision with the aim of optimising the number of operations.
 If the 'fixing' operation was more costly, then both checks would be necessary.

+> While running the same strategy with an added `read_active()`, it was able to generate ~50.000 points with 199 controllers

+---

+The robots are checked in the ascending order of their serial numbers.

+Other (unimplemented) checking methods would be a sense reversing traversal or an alternating traversal on 2-5 equal chunks of the robot range.

+> The intuition for these other methods would be to try to counteract the fact that robots near the end are checked less.
+But doing this likely solves nothing, other than changing the 'disadvantaged' robots each round.
+> The second method is additionally based around reducing the number of controllers necessary to cover all robots, but as a consequence, the problem above is more prevolent.

 # Results